bewt85/mayfly/README.md

 ## TODO

-- Configure the apps to forward x-mayfly header with requests
 - Dockerize the two apps
 - Create a docker container to provide DNS
 - Change the flask apps to use the docker DNS